spatie/laravel-data/docs/as-a-data-transfer-object/request-to-data-object.md

 - **NullableRuleInferrer** will add a `nullable` rule when the property is nullable
 - **RequiredRuleInferrer** will add a `required` rule when the property is not nullable
-- **BuiltInTypesRuleInferrer** will add a rules based upon the built-in php types:
+- **BuiltInTypesRuleInferrer** will add a rules which are based upon the built-in php types:
     - An `int` or `float` type will add the `numeric` rule
     - A `bool` type will add the `boolean` rule
     - A `string` type will add the `string` rule
     - A `array` type will add the `array` rule
 - **AttributesRuleInferrer** will make sure that rule attributes we described above will also add their rules

-It is possible to write your own rule inferrers, more information about it [here](TODO).
+It is possible to write your rule inferrers.
+You can find more information [here](URL).

 ### Overwriting the validator

-Before validating the values it is possible to plugin into the validator, this can be done as such:
+Before validating the values, it is possible to plugin into the validator.
+This can be done as such:

 ```php
 class SongData extends Data